Quasar-UniNA/Topology_Aware_Quantum_Circuit_Synthesis_with_RL/README.md

 Generalizing Reinforcement Learning-based Quantum Circuit Synthesis across Multiple Topologies

 ## Description
 This project introduces a topology-aware reinforcement learning-based quantum circuit synthesis which addresses different topologies simultaneously.
-Performance is evaluated in terms of the depth and CX depth values of the synthesized circuits and is compared to the state-of-the-art greedy techniques and a SAT solver.
+Performance is evaluated in terms of the CX depth and depth values of the synthesized circuits and is compared to the state-of-the-art greedy techniques and a SAT solver.
 Experimental tests demonstrate that the proposed synthesizer outperforms state-of-the-art greedy techniques while being significantly faster than SAT solvers.
 The trained models have been tested both on routed and non-routed datasets.

 ## Installation
-Follow these steps to set up the environment and install the necessary packages to run the project:
+Follow these steps to set up the environment and install the necessary packages to run the provided code:
 1. Clone the repository
 2. Create and activate a virtual environment with Python installed inside (an anaconda environment with Python=3.11.5 was used for this project)
 3. Install the required packages using requirements.txt